lasp-lang/partisan/doc_extras/telemetry.md

 }
 ```

-### `[partisan, connection, server, hearbeat]`
+### `[partisan, connection, server, heartbeat]`

 The server-side counterpart: fired by `partisan_peer_service_server` on every ping/pong round-trip it completes with a connected client.
-Same cadence, the same `inet:getstat/2` measurements, and the same event-name defect as the client event above.
+Same cadence and the same `inet:getstat/2` measurements as the client event above.

 ##### Measurements
 ```erlang